falcosecurity/falco-website/content/en/about/ecosystem.md

 title: Falco Ecosystem
 ---

-{{< blocks/content wrap="col" >}}
+{{< blocks/content wrap="col-9" >}}
-  ## Falco Ecosystem
+  ## Falco ecosystem

   Falco’s rich ecosystem of plugins and integrations with the cloud native stack will help you enhance your organization’s security posture.
-The array of providers who install and manage Falco, and success stories from existing users at scale can guide you to get the most out of your Falco deployment
+This page showcases plugins and integrations, as well as success stories from end users, and vendors whose products build on Falco.
 {{< /blocks/content >}}

 {{< blocks/content wrap="col" content="html" >}}